What Causes The Northern Lights - Aurora Borealis

 What are the Northern Lights?
 When and where can you see the Northern Lights?
 How often do you see the Northern Lights?

-The aurora borealis, often referred to as the Northern Lights (Southern Lights in the southern hemisphere) is a vibrant demonstration of the Earth's magnetic field interacting with charged particles from the sun.
-It's additionally gorgeous, and worth braving a chilly evening out when visiting high northern (or southern) latitudes.
+The aurora borealis, often referred to as the Northern Lights (Southern Lights in the southern hemisphere), is a vibrant demonstration of the Earth's magnetic field interacting with charged particles from the Sun.
+It's also gorgeous and worth braving a chilly evening out when visiting high northern (or southern) latitudes.

 What are the Northern Lights?

 The northern lights are one of several astronomical phenomena called polar lights (Aurora Polaris).
 They are shafts, or curtains, of coloured light which can be seen floating in the night sky.
-The natural light show may be visible for hours or minutes depending on the conditions.
-There may be greens, purple, red or gold mixed into the show, or it could be a dim shade of green.
-There is no rule governing the northern lights, as with all things in nature.
+The natural light show may be visible for hours or minutes, depending on the conditions.
+Greens, purple, red or gold may be mixed into the show, or it could be a dim shade of green.
+No rule governs the northern lights, as with all things in nature.

 It is a breathtaking experience for those blessed to see the lights in all their majesty.
 It is as if the night sky comes alive with colour, dancing in the heavens.

-And yes, unlike most things in astronomy, you really can see the Northern Lights as they appear in photos.
+And yes, unlike most astronomy things, you can see the Northern Lights as they appear in photos.
 There's no camera trickery, fancy techniques or equipment and no post-processing.
 You really can see them as they appear in photos.

 What Causes the Northern Lights?